Real moduli space of stable rational curves revised: Rational homotopy type of

+The homology of $\LL_{\infty}$ are represented by trivalent trees because the operad $\Lie$ is Koszul.
+For each given collection of complexities the homology of the remaining tensor multiples are concentrated in a unique homological degree, mimicking the fact that there exists a filtration such that the cycles for the associated graded are represented by internally trivalent trees as we worked out the case of one connected component.
+Note also that Isomorphism~\eqref{eq::grF::ICGS} preserves the complexity grading.
+It follows that for $k>1$ the complexity of each graph $\Gamma_i$ is strictly less than the complexity of the corresponding graph $\Gamma$ which is also relevant for particular inductive computations with cocycles. \end{proof}

-Let us denote by $\LICGod{d}(n)$ the $\LL_\infty$-ideal of $\ICGod{d}(n)$ spanned by graphs connected by an edge with the latter external vertex $\extv{n}$.
-Following the aforementioned proof one can define a collection of subcomplexes $\LICGod{{d,S}}\subset \LICGod{d}$ and proof that their homology are represented by certain internally trivalent trees.
-Moreover, one easely conclude the following \begin{corollary} Each homogeneous cocycle $c$ of the loop order $l>2$ representing a cohomological class of the comlex $\LICGod{{d,[1 n-1]}}(n)$ can be represented by a sum of internally trivalent trees with a unique edge connected with the latter external vertex $\extv{n}$ and no other outgoing edges for the source of the latter edges. \end{corollary}
+\begin{remark} Let us denote by $\LICGod{d}(n)$ the $\LL_\infty$-ideal of $\ICGod{d}(n)$ spanned by graphs connected by an edge with the latter external vertex $\extv{n}$.
+Following the aforementioned proof one can define a collection of subcomplexes $\LICGod{{d,S}}\subset \LICGod{d}$, describe a filtration such that the homology for the associated graded is equal to the homology of $\LICGod{{d,S}}$ but the cycles are represented by internally trivalent trees with a unique edge connected with the last external vertex $\extv{n}$. \end{remark}